The Light Mechanic

 Hidden Message highlight the significance to the bodies in the room

 A clue to the picture frame puzzle

-Certain areas were too dark, and if the player dropped a physics object by accident in a dark corner, it was really hard to find the item, which led to frustration and poor user experience.
-To solve the issue, I modified the lighting conditions however it took away from the creepy atmosphere.
+Additionally, certain sections of the games were really dark to build atmosphere however if the player dropped a physics object by accident, it was tough to find the item, which led to frustration and poor user experience.
+To solve the issue, I tried to modify the lighting but it took away from the creepy atmosphere.

 Exploration is one of the key pillars of Lucid Nightmares and I wanted to support it with additional mechanics.
 I started experimenting with a system similar to Alan Wake (Remedy, 2010) where objects can be revealed by a light source.

 The player can find clues and messages with the flashlight in Alan Wake

 I created a blueprint that checks the distance between an object and the player character and if the lighter is active or not.
 If the player gets close to an item that is marked "discoverable" while holding the lighter the item became visible.
 Originally, the player would be able to discover additional items, such as ammo and health, hidden doors to secret areas or items to unlock the alternative ending, however, due to time constraints in the final version, the player can only reveal messages on the wall and the Lurker enemy type.